bancodobrasil/stop-analyzing-embed/CONTRIBUTING.md

 That's it.
 Just make yourself at home and good luck!

+## Steps to send the contribution

+To contribute to this project you must fork this projetct, get an issue and make your resulting Pull Request.

 ## Technical Aspects

 1. This project uses **React with Typescript and React Hooks**.
 So, although it is not required for you to already have experience with this stack, its going to more comfort to.